-To pull out air towards the attic, your fan needs to have many underside vents or gable.
+Your fan needs to have many underside vents or gables to pull out air towards the attic.
 So, to determine if vent space is enough, you should divide the assessment of the fan in cubic feet per minute by 300 to yield the smallest number of square feet of needed inlet vent space for a specific fan size.

 Thermostat of Fan

 After this, you need to adjust the thermostat of the attic fan, and it should range between 100 to 110 degrees Fahrenheit.

 In addition, if moisture in your attic becomes high, a humidity sensor should be available.
 An attic fan can save you 3 to 4 percent on your energy bills for every increase in the thermostat setting during summer.